DexterWard/Jenkins-Terraform-Ansible-K8s/README.md

 9) Create a pipeline job in Jenkins of type SCM and fill out the gitbhub repository and the github credentials.

 10) Run the pipeline.
 It will search for the Jenkinsfile in Github and execute the stages.
+In the end you will see 2 URLs, one for the application itself and another one to access Grafana and the monitoring stack.

+Obtain the grafana admin password by executing the following in the kubeadm-master node: kubectl --namespace default get secrets prometheus-grafana -o jsonpath="{.data.admin-password}" | base64 -d ; echo